petsc/petsc/doc/manual/ksp.rst

 to define the intergrid transfer operations.
 If only one of these is set, its transpose will be used for the other.

-It is possible for these interpolation operations to be matrix free (see :any:`sec_matrixfree`); One should then make sure that these operations are defined for the (matrix-free) matrices passed in.
+It is possible for these interpolation operations to be matrix-free (see :any:`sec_matrixfree`); One should then make sure that these operations are defined for the (matrix-free) matrices passed in.
 Note that this system is arranged so that if the